rellermeyer/TUD-DistributedSystems/docs/report.md

   - View change mechanism (this feature was not implemented by the paper authors either).

 ## Evaluation
 All tests were performed with 4 coordinators.
 In each test, 100 transactions were committed.
 From this, the average latency and throughput were calculated.
 Test 1: 2 participants
-Average latency (ms): 347
+Average latency (ms): 319
-Throughput (transactions/s): 2.878526
+Throughput (transactions/s): 3.129107
 Test 2: 4 participants
+Average latency (ms): 407
+Throughput (transactions/s): 2.4557955
+Test 3: 8 participants
-Average latency (ms): 488
+Average latency (ms): 729
-Throughput (transactions/s): 2.0465384
+Throughput (transactions/s): 1.371253

 ## Footnotes